SpaghettiArchitect/github_stars_visualizer/README.md

-# GitHub Stars Visualizer
+# Exploring APIs

-This project uses plotly express to visualize the most starred Python repositories, using the GitHub API.
-This project is based in the one found on chapter 17 of [_Python Crash Course_ by Eric Matthes](https://nostarch.com/python-crash-course-3rd-edition).
+This project uses plotly express to visualize the most starred Python repositories using the GitHub API, and the responses retrieved from the Hacker News API.
+This project is based on the one found on chapter 17 of [_Python Crash Course_ by Eric Matthes](https://nostarch.com/python-crash-course-3rd-edition).

 ## How to run?